Natural Sciences Major (M)

 The goal of the Department of Life and Earth Sciences at Concordia University Wisconsin is to develop competent scientists with a Christian worldview.
 The graduates of its programs will possess the current scientific knowledge and research/data interpretation skills so necessary for entering scientific or medical careers in industry, academia, or government.
 More importantly, they will be prepared to provide a Christian influence and ethical perspective to the debate on the science-related issues facing the world today.

-The Natural Science Major is designed to accompany a bachelor's degree in Secondary Education for students preparing to teach high school science.
+The Natural Science major is designed to accompany a bachelor's degree in Secondary Education for students preparing to teach high school science.
 Accordingly, it provides a wide-ranging background combined with an opportunity for an area of specialization.
 Students pursuing other careers in science, or intending to apply to graduate programs in science, generally should choose a more specialized major.

 The Lutheran Church–Missouri Synod affirms that all of Scripture, including the creation account in Genesis, is the word of God, true, and authoritative for faith and life.
 Current conventional scientific theories that conflict with the account in Genesis might be studied in portions of this course.
 In no way should this be seen as endorsement of a non-authoritative view of Scripture by the course instructor or by Concordia University.